James M. Campbell

 James M. Campbell was an American politician from Stevens Point, Wisconsin who was elected in the fall of 1847 to serve a single one-year term as a Democratic member of the Wisconsin State Assembly representing Portage County in the 1st Wisconsin Legislature of 1848.
 He was succeeded by fellow Democrat John Delaney.
-In January of 1847, he'd been appointed as a notary public.
-In December of 1847, he was serving as tax collector for the county.
+In January 1847, he'd been appointed as a notary public.
+In December 1847, he was serving as tax collector for the county.